Mykol71/ostools-1.17/rh8/README.md

 + iptables config issue when in %post of ks.
 Works after login.
 + no pam_tally2.
 Need to be sure to test password management.
 And let support know.
 + no post install updateos works. cannot find the temp download of the script.
-- check pa-dss insights data for corrections.
+~ check pa-dss insights data for corrections.
 ~ qa rh8 vms.
 ~ devel rh8 vm.
-- configure compliance portion of redhat insights.
++ configure compliance portion of redhat insights.
-- add a scheduled job for compliance checks.
+~ add compliance check script.
-? switch back to eth0,1 naming conventions.
+~ switch back to eth0,1 naming conventions.
 + switch to symlinks for groups.
 + add #DESC comments.
+- hostname issue with /etc/hosts in ostools-1.16.
++ reversed /etc/hosts syntax for hostnames in ostools-1.16.
 -

 Key:
 ----